puppeteer vs html2canvas vs dom-to-image

 • dom-to-image:

-Choose dom-to-image if you need a lightweight solution specifically for converting DOM nodes into images.
-It is easy to implement and works well for simple use cases where you want to capture specific elements without the overhead of a full rendering engine.
+Choose dom-to-image if you need a lightweight solution for converting specific DOM elements into images.
+It is easy to use and integrates well with existing projects without significant overhead.

 README for puppeteer